codylewis/codylewis-net/content/posts/2019/03/from-japan-to-the-midwest-my-career-journey-so-far.md

 My day-to-day activities didn't change much, if at all, after becoming a full-time employee.
 For the next few months, I continued to build the application begun during my freelance work.

-The application was an online sign-in for a local, walk-in clinic.
+The application was an online portal for a local urgent care facility.
 The goal was to eliminate wait times in person.
 In turn, enabling patients to have an expedited visit when the physician was ready to see them.

 When the project began, the scope was simple enough.
 Capture their basic information, insurance and other pertinent details.
 Once the ball got rolling, there was a feature request to help automate the process further.
 Scanning a driver's license so that all available fields would automatically be filled -- can't beat that.

 This request came months after I had started.
 When it came time to implement this feature, I shouldered almost all of the responsibilities.

-Once work had begun, I began implementation along with coordinating with a developer overseas.
+This work differed from past projects due to coordinating with a developer overseas during implementation.
 I was at my growing edge this entire time -- failing, learning and ultimately succeeding.

 Fast-forward to a year later and it was time for the application to expand yet again.
 Patient and doctor visits through video conferencing.
 A daunting task at this stage in my career.